ls-cat-org/lscat-image-server/README.md

 1. Javascript components running on the user's browser as well as on a [node server](https://nodejs.org).
-Code for these components are found at here https://wwwsvn.ls-cat.org/svn/ls-cat/node.
-And while we're on this side of things, the program `is_proxy` (found in the previously linked subversion directory) passes along the user requests to the image server.
+Code for these components are found at here https://github.com/ls-cat-org/node.
+And while we're on this side of things, the program `is_proxy` (found in the previously linked git repo) passes along the user requests to the image server.

 1. Directing requests to processes running under the correct UID/GID.